-Tip: It is recommended that you ensure your entire website is compliant.
+Tip: Ensure your entire website is compliant.

 Pros and Cons

 My personal preference is to use the double optin method as my goal is to build the highest quality list I can.
-To further ensure the deliverability I use an email verification service, which you may want to consider.
+To further ensure the deliverability, I use an email verification service, which you may want to consider.

 Design the Form

-The preference that you choose at this point can easily be modified later..
+The preference that you choose at this point can easily be modified later.
 Some marketers believe if you only ask for an email address, there is less resistance to obtaining a subscriber.

 Extra fields you ask for other than the email address, can be set as either Required or left optional.
-Having the name of your subscriber enables you to personalise your emails which can lead to better engagement.
+Having the name of your subscriber enables you to personalise your emails, which can lead to better engagement.

 - Constant Contact

-Just to name a few of the more commonly known services.
+To name a few of the more commonly known services.

-Tip: Have a strategy and map out you goals before creating autoresponders and lists everywhere.
+Tip: Have a strategy and map out your goals before creating autoresponders and lists everywhere.

-Taking full advantage of our autoresponders capabilities will automate many of our marketing tasks and in turn multiply our results.
+Taking full advantage of our autoresponders capabilities will automate many of our marketing tasks and in turn, multiply our results.
 Some of the questions we will need to ask but not limited to are below:-

 Some thought and planning before you start creating autoresponders, lists and messages will save you a lot of time and effort